 - In the Alternate Show Interpretation of Assassins that was produced on Broadway, the Balladeer "becomes" Lee Harvey Oswald.
-Played by Neil Patrick Harris.
+Neil Patrick Harris plays both characters.

-- Peter Pan: Both Mr. Darling, the stern authority figure that tries to spoil the children's fun, and Captain Hook, the main antagonist also out to ruin the children's fun... by killing them, are usually played by the same person in productions and film adaptations.
+- Peter Pan: Both Mr. Darling, the stern authority figure that tries to spoil the children's fun, and Captain Hook, the main antagonist also out to ruin the children's fun (by killing them), are usually played by the same actor in productions and film adaptations.

-- When Prior goes into Heaven at the end of Angels In America, each of the other seven actors in the show play a member of the Council of Angels.
+- When Prior goes into Heaven at the end of the play, each of the other seven actors in the show plays a member of the Council of Angels.
 When Prior wakes up afterwards in his hospital bed, he goes The Wizard of Oz on Belize, Emily, and Hannah ("And You Were There!").